gmalim/NBA_analysis/README_AllStars.md

 - Ensemble model is fitted using training data, fitted ensemble is used to predict test data.
 - NBA player predictions and classification results per classifier in the ensemble model are listed.

-### 9. Final prediction
+### 9. Probability scores and final prediction

-- Classification probability scores and corresponding scoring ranks are calculated for all models.
+- Classification probability scores and corresponding scoring ranks of test data are calculated for all models.
+- Predicted score distributions and probability calibration curves of training data are visualized for all models.
+- Calibrated classification probability scores and corresponding scoring ranks of test data are calculated for all models.
+- Predicted calibrated score distributions and calibrated probability calibration curves of test data are vizualized for all models.
-- The NBA All-Stars per conference are listed in order of the median predicted scoring rank over all models.
+- The NBA All-Stars per conference are listed in order of the median predicted calibrated score over all models.

 ## NBA All-Star prediction 2018